Updated October 13, 2020

 A cataract is an increased density or opacity of an eye’s lens, reducing the transmission of light to the retina.
 Some cataracts are congenital, while others are acquired.
 Acquired causes of cataracts can be caused by trauma or ocular disease, UV light, toxin ingestion, and ionizing radiation.
 Aging horses may also develop senile cataracts.
 Cataracts may appear as an initial grayness, or bubbles or cracks in the lens.
 These progress to white or grey opacity, preventing light from being reflected from the retina.
 This obscures the structures behind the lens.
 It is important to treat the underlying conditions and associated symptoms.
 Unfortunately, cataracts are irreversible once formed.
 Only specialized surgery can potentially fix the issue.
 In cases where vision is limited, it is important to ensure the affected horse is in a safe place without environmental dangers.
 (Back to the top)

-Conjunctivitis is a non-specific symptom or response of the eye to injury.
+Conjunctivitis is a symptom or response of the eye to irritation, illness, or injury.
+It is often referred to as Pink Eye.
 The conjunctiva includes the inner eyelid and surrounding membrane.
-There are many cause of conjunctivitis, ranging from viral disease to fungal infections.
-Infections that cause conjunctivitis can be also known as Pink Eye.
+There are many cause of conjunctivitis, ranging from viral disease to fungal and protozoal infections to allergies, or even cancer.
 Often conjunctivitis is caused by an irritant in the eye, such as dust, flies, or a foreign body.
-Bacterial infections and trauma to the eye can also cause conjunctivitis.
-Symptoms of conjunctivitis include a reddened, inflamed membrane, and watery/mucousy discharge.
+Trauma to the eye can also cause conjunctivitis.
+Conjunctivitis presents as a reddened, inflamed membrane, and is sometimes accompanied by swelling or watery/mucousy discharge.

 Washing the eye to remove dirt or a foreign object is a good first step.
-It’s important to identify the cause before further treatment, as it will alter the course of treatment.
+It’s important to identify the cause as it will alter the course of treatment.
 Call a veterinarian to discuss the symptoms and proper course of treatment.
 (Back to the top)

 Cystitis And Pyelonephritis

-An abnormally shaped upright foot can be caused by congenital or acquired deformities of the deep digital flexor tendon.
-If a horse has experienced chronic limb pain while a hoof abscess has been treated, the disuse of the limb may cause the tendon to contract, pulling the pedal bone into a more upright position.
-It is important to identify the cause, removing the source of pain where applicable.
-NSAIDs can be used to encourage relaxation of the tendons.
-If the club foot is chronic, trim the hoof regularly and keep the foot balanced.
-Do not try to return it to the ‘correct’ shape, as this could cause lameness.
-Toe abscesses are common, so protect the horse’s toe region from over wear.
+Club foot occurs when the coffin bone stays partially flexed due to the shortening of the deep flexor tendon and can’t be fully extended.
+Club foot, an abnormally shaped upright foot, can be caused by congenital or acquired deformities of the deep digital flexor tendon.
+It can also be caused by chronic limb pain while a hoof is treated, the disuse of the limb may cause the tendon to contract, pulling the pedal bone into a more upright position.
+It is important to identify the cause, removing the source of pain when possible.
+A veterinarian may recommend the use of NSAIDs but you must consult with them first to determine the cause and appropriate treatment.
+If the club foot is chronic, have the hoof trimmed regularly by a professional to keep the foot balanced.
+Although it may seem like a good idea to trim them into a “normal” shape, do not do this as it can cause lameness.
+Work closely with a veterinarian and a farrier to treat this condition.
+Be aware that toe abscesses are common and their living area should be free from sharp stones.
 (Back to the top)

 - Inappetence (not interested in eating)